 Suboxone is a thin buccal film users place under the tongue to dissolve.
-The body’s oral mucosa effectively absorb the medicine.
+The body’s oral mucosa effectively absorb the medicine into the body.

 What Is Zubsolv®?

-Zubsolv received approval one year after Suboxone, and was its first direct competitor as it contains the additional ingrediant naloxone.
+Zubsolv received approval one year after Suboxone, and was its first direct competitor as it contains the additional ingredient naloxone.
 Like Subutex, Zubsolv is a sublingual tablet to be dissolved in the mouth.